 A formal meal will take place the evening of Wednesday, Nov.
 6, 2019 in Prince Hall.
+Our speaker will be Dr. Jannette Vusich, Assistant Professor in the Early Modern Studies Program.
+Grace will be sung by the King’s Chapel Choir.

 In the earliest days of the college, residence students gathered to eat the main meal of the day in a formal setting.
 Much like today, the students all wore academic gowns and heard traditional Latin graces, and etiquette rules were in place.
 These basic, simple formalities have remained relatively unchanged for some 200 years.